openxla/community/rfcs/20230510-common-benchmark-suite.md

   source_model = common_benchmark.model.derivations[
     common_benchmark.model.source_format
   ]
+  # XLA HLO model can be dumped and cached before benchmarking.
+Dump it here to
+  # demonstrate the whole workflow.
   dump_hlo_path = dump_xla_hlo(source_model)

   input_remote_path, input_digest = common_benchmark.input.artifacts[
     source_model.input_format
   ]
+  # The file fetching step can be done before benchmarking as all file
+  # dependencies are described in the benchmark definitions.
+Fetch them here
+  # for simplicity's sake.
   input_path = fetch_file(input_remote_path, input_digest)
   # Convert the source model input to numpy array.
 This might do nothing if the
   # source model is already using a compatible numpy format.